petersonjonath/personalwebpage/_texts/speaking.md

 - “The Limits of Exegesis in Early Modern South Asia.” *Practices of Commentary Collaborative Research Group*.
 University of Toronto, January, 2021.
 Toronto, ON.

-- "‘*Veda-Viplāvanam*,’ or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University, November, 2019.
+- "*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University, November, 2019.
 Stanford, CA.

-- "'*Khaṇḍana, Bhañjana, Dhikkāra*:' Rhetoric and Critique in Early Modern Sanskrit.”
-Institut Français de Pondichéry, November 2018.
+- "*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*, November 2018.
 Puducherry, India.
----
+--
----
+--
----
+--
 ## select conference papers